Meet the ARWB Gals

 - Blog(s): Dining With Debbie where I write about food, faith, family and fun.
-Deb Eats has my dining reviews and Arkansas Bloggers, which I intermittently co-sponsor, links up bloggers across the state.
+Arkansas Bloggers, which I intermittently co-sponsor, links up bloggers across the state.

 - Other passions: My perfect grandchildren, Connor and Kate, since you asked.
 Occasionally, I watch The Food Network or The Cooking Channel or Julia Child on P.B.S.
 I love holidays and holiday decorations, especially Christmas.
 I dearly love warm summer sunshine, a homey fireplace in autumn, a pristine snowfall in the winter, the green of new spring growth and the beach anytime of the year.
 Any beach.
 Anywhere.
 Oh, and I’m crazy about Duck Dynasty.
 That’s a fact, Jack!

 - Favorite author/books: That’s like asking who’s your favorite child.
 Impossible.
 You’ll never guess how many cookbooks I own.
 That’s impossible as well.